Biggar, Saskatchewan: Economy

-The Biggar railway station was constructed in 1909–1910 and is serviced by Via Rail, with The Canadian serving the station twice a week.
+The Biggar railway station was constructed in 1909–1910 and is serviced by Via Rail, with The Canadian serving the station four times a week (twice going east, twice going west).
 Biggar's prosperity was directly tied to the railway for many years.
-Up to 500 local people were at one time employed by Canadian National Railway (CN), which took over the Grand Trunk Pacific Railway (GTP).
+Up to 500 local people were at one time employed by Canadian National Railway (CN), which took over the GTP.
 That number has now dropped to under 200.
 As the railway industry has decreased, Biggar has shifted its economy to agriculture and related industries.

 Biggar is home to Prairie Malt Limited, a large barley processing plant.
 The malthouse has an annual capacity of 220,000 metric tonnes.
 Malt is a primary ingredient in beer and whisky.
 Prairie Malt employs approximately 70 full-time employees.
 It creates significant spin-off employment among local trucking firms such as Biggar Transport, with a fleet of over 50 trucks.